The hepatitis C virus (HCV) is a liver disease caused by a viral infection. If left untreated, the virus can lead to serious liver damage.

 If the virus remains undetected and untreated, those symptoms plus others are more likely to appear years after incubation.
 Other signs and symptoms include:

-- fluid retention in your abdomen
+- fluid retention in the abdomen

 - swelling in the legs